Skull Murphy

-John Joseph Murphy (December 7, 1930 – March 23, 1970) was a Canadian professional wrestler better known by his ring name Skull Murphy.
+John Joseph Murphy (December 7, 1930 – March 23, 1970) was a Canadian professional wrestler, better known by his ring name Skull Murphy.
 He began his career wrestling in Canada and later worked at Jim Crockett Promotions and Georgia Championship Wrestling in the United States.
 In the 1960s, he teamed with Brute Bernard in the World Wide Wrestling Federation and won championships in several professional wrestling promotions.
 In his later career, he worked primarily in Australia.

 Early life

-Murphy grew up in Hamilton, Ontario.
+John Joseph Murphy was raised in Hamilton, Ontario.
 As a child, he developed a disease that prevented him from growing any hair on his body.
 He attended Hamilton Central Technical School, where he met professional wrestler Chuck Molnar.
 Molnar convinced Murphy to become a wrestler, and Murphy began training at the Hamilton Jewish YMCA under Jimmy Simms.
 Author Mordecai Richler states that Murphy told him that he rubbed baby oil on his bald head before matches to reduce irritation from the ring floor.

 Career

-Early career (1952-1961)
+Early career (1952–1961)

-Murphy began competing in 1952.
-He wrestled in Welland, Ontario as well as Larry Kasaboski's Northland Wrestling Enterprises in northeastern Ontario.
-He soon began competing for promotions on the east coast of the United States, including Jim Crockett Promotions.
-He was billed as living in Ireland.
-By 1959, he was competing for Georgia Championship Wrestling (GCW), where he feuded with Dickie Gunkel.
+Murphy began competing in Welland, Ontario, as well as Larry Kasaboski's Northland Wrestling Enterprises in northeastern Ontario.
+He soon began competing for promotions on the east coast of the United States, including Jim Crockett Promotions, and was billed as living in Ireland.
+By 1959, Murphy was competing for Georgia Championship Wrestling (GCW), where he feuded with Dickie Gunkel.
 Professional boxer Joey Maxim was the referee for one match between Murphy and Gunkel.
 After Gunkel won, Murphy challenged Maxim to a "wrestler vs. boxer" match the following week, which Murphy won.
 He competed in GCW for several years and won five championships in 1961, which included three reigns with the Georgia version of the NWA Southern Heavyweight Championship.
 He also formed a tag team with Gypsy Joe and won both the NWA International Tag Team Championship and the NWA Southern Tag Team Championship.

-Teaming with Brute Bernard (1961-1965)
+Teaming with Brute Bernard (1961–1965)

-Murphy was paired with Brute Bernard, a fellow Canadian.
-They competed together in the World Wide Wrestling Federation (WWWF), where they won the WWWF United States Tag Team Championship on May 16, 1963.
-They also wrestled for Championship Wrestling from Florida and won the Florida version of the NWA World Tag Team Championship on two occasions.
-In addition to competing in the United States, Murphy and Bernard were successful in Australia.
-They won the IWA World Tag Team Championship twice in 1966 while competing for the Australian World Championship Wrestling.
+In addition to singles competition, Murphy competed in a tag team with fellow Canadian Brute Bernard in the early 60s, having met in Detroit.
+During matches, they would take an autograph book handed out by a member of the audience and tear it into shreds.
+Competing together in the World Wide Wrestling Federation (WWWF), on May 16, 1963, they defeated Buddy Austin and Great Scott to capture the WWWF United States Tag Team Championship.
+Murphy and Bernard held onto the titles until being dethroned by Gorilla Monsoon and Killer Kowalski in November.
+They also wrestled for Championship Wrestling from Florida, winning the Florida version of the NWA World Tag Team Championship on two occasions in 1964.
+Murphy and Bernard then moved to World Championship Wrestling in Australia, where in 1966, they held the IWA World Tag Team Championship twice.